plpxsk/bert-qa/README.md

 # Fine tune BERT model for Q&A with Apple MLX

-With `squad` Question and Answer dataset and Mac with Apple Silicon
+Using `squad` Question and Answer dataset and Mac with Apple Silicon.

+After fine-tune training the base BERT model, you can find answers to questions in your document ("context").

+As typical, the answer is an exact extract from the provided context.

 # Set up